sderosiaux/golb/src/pages/2018-12-22-using-vavr-to-write-more-robust-Java-code/index.md

 background: '0_75QcNGthkA6PGdeL.jpg'
 ---

+Working with my team, I had to deal with some business errors which were Exceptions.
+I was a bit nervous about them, and was having a “not good enough”, “not expressive enough” feeling.
+Having a Scala background, I decided to show them how we could handle errors differently.

-We'll start by looking at some bad smells developers are using when dealing with errors.
-Then we'll demonstrate why it's important to properly handle all of our errors.
+Let’s look at how we are generally dealing with errors in Java.
+We’ll see what are the downsides, and why’s important to properly handle all of our errors in a more type-safe way.

 We'll work from a base solution and improve it using [vavr](http://www.vavr.io/) and some of its functional types: `Either`, then a combination of `Either` and `Option` while keeping a fluent style.